makovalab/lab-website/content/press_release/2023-08-23/index.md

 +++
-title = "DNA sequence of the human Y chromosome fully determined for first time" subtitle = "Published today in Nature, the international efforts revealed the first full sequencing of the human sex chromosome" date = 2023-08-23T00:00:00
+summary = "Listen to the Science Friday podcast where Adam Phillippy and Kateryna Makova discuss the challenges of sequencing the Y chromosome, and what doing so might mean for medical research.
+UNIVERSITY PARK, Pa. — The first full sequence of the last human chromosome — the Y chromosome — to be assembled is…" title = "DNA sequence of the human Y chromosome fully determined for first time" subtitle = "Published today in Nature, the international efforts revealed the first full sequencing of the human sex chromosome" date = 2023-08-23T00:00:00